PSW Key Points

-A Part Submission Warrant (PSW) document or form is typically used for confirming that the supply of components into the automotive or aerospace industry meet the customer requirements and specifications.
+A Part Submission Warrant document or form is used to confirm that the supply of components meets the customer’s requirements.

-The document is a fundamental part of a managed quality process called the Production Part Approval Process (PPAP) and contains a summary of the entire PPAP documentation.
-Manufacturers may provide a PSW template for their suppliers to use that can help ensure that the document contains the correct information.
+The document is a fundamental part of a managed quality process called the Production Part Approval Process (PPAP).
+It contains a summary of the entire PPAP documentation.
+Manufacturers may provide a PSW template for their suppliers to use.
+Further, this can help ensure that the document contains the correct information.

 The supplier will complete and send the PSW document to the customer for review along with the required PPAP documentation.
 Assuming the customer accepts the submission, they will sign and return the PSW document confirming product acceptance.

-A PSW document is required by the customer whenever a product or process change is implemented that can affect or impact customer requirements.
-This could be a relatively trivial design change with no or low risk through to a fundamental material and manufacturing change with high risk to the customer.
-To help differentiate between these, and reduce the burden of submission for the supplier, a number of Levels for both PSW and PPAP are defined and shown below.
+A PSW document is required by the customer whenever a product or process change is implemented.
+Subsequently, any changes can affect or impact customer requirements.
+This could be a relatively trivial design change with no or low risk.
+It could also be a fundamental material and manufacturing change with high risk to the customer.
+To help differentiate between these several levels for both PSW and PPAP are defined and shown below.

 • Level 1: Only the PSW document is required.
 An example could be a non-critical design change leading to a part number change.